 The best reports often included a section headed 'Reflection' although in some reports excellent reflection was weaved throughout the body of the report.
-Successful reports reflected firstly on the overall strengths and limitations of their project, perhaps by exploring the range of evidence available, the successes or challenges thrown up by aspects of the project process such as the availability of interviewees and, again, any special difficulties caused by the pandemic.
+Successful reports reflected firstly on the overall strengths and limitations of their project, perhaps by exploring the range of evidence available, the successes or challenges thrown up by aspects of the project process such as the availability or otherwise of interviewees and, again, any special difficulties caused by the pandemic.
 Successful reports also reflected on the impact their project had on them as a direct consequence of the research they had conducted in terms of the extent to which it had reinforced or changed views/ideas they held when they began the project.
-Some projects which did not score so highly contained small amounts of reflection, frequently in the form of passing comments rather than as a considered and focused section; others omitted this aspect altogether.
+Some projects which did not score so highly contained glimmers of reflection, frequently in the form of passing comments rather than as a considered and focused section; others omitted this aspect altogether.
 Some projects did refer to learning gained or a change of views, but this was often in the form of a simplistic comment about 'learning a lot', for example.
-Some projects spent time on potential next steps flowing from their research, but this was not necessarily linked to their reflection.